 These results highlight the differences in clinical tradeoffs when supplemental screening strategies are used in the low- and high-risk populations.
-For example, the numbers of total and false-positive biopsies would be similar in these two subgroups, but supplemental screening would detect 200-600 more cancers in the high-risk population despite the fact that it is one-third the size of the low-risk group.
+For example, the numbers of total and false-positive biopsies would be similar in these two subgroups, but supplemental screening would detect 350-400 more cancers in the high-risk population despite the fact that it is 40% the size of the low-risk group.

-The estimated budgetary impact to California of supplemental screening in all women with dense breasts and negative mammography can be found in Figure 2 below.
-The annual cost of digital mammography screening, including costs of mammography, diagnostic workup, and biopsy, is estimated to total approximately \$1.3 billion.
-Supplemental screening of all women with an initial negative digital mammogram with HHUS would increase annual costs by approximately 30%, to \$1.7 billion.
-Use of higher-cost ABUS as the modality of choice would result in a 49% increase in costs (to \$1.9 billion) for the same assumed clinical benefit.
+The estimated budgetary impact to New England of supplemental screening in all women with dense breasts and negative mammography can be found in Figure 4 on the following page.
+The annual cost of digital mammography screening, including costs of mammography, diagnostic workup, and biopsy, is estimated to total approximately \$576 million.
+Supplemental screening of all women with an initial negative digital mammogram with HHUS would increase annual costs by approximately 30%, to \$750 million.
+Use of higher-cost ABUS as the modality of choice would result in a 49% increase in costs (to \$860 million) for the same assumed clinical benefit.
 A similar cost increase would be seen with DBT; while assumed test costs would be higher with DBT vs. ABUS, costs of biopsy would be much lower.
+Finally, use of MRI results in a more than twofold increase in overall costs (to \$1.4 billion) annually.